dehezhang2/Notes/3402/CS3402_Database_System.md

   * Referential integrity constraints typically arise from the **relationships among the entities represented by the relation**
   * For example, in the EMPLOYEE relation, the attribute Dno refers to DEPARTMENT for which an employee works.
 We designate Dno to be a foreign key of EMPLOYEE referencing the DEPARTMENT.
-  * **The constraint**(value matches a tuple in another relation or is null): A value of Dno in any tuple t1 of the EMPLOYEE relation **must match** a value of the primary key of DEPARTMENT, Dnumber, in the same tuple t2 of the DEPARTMENT relation or the **value of Dno can be NULL** if the employee **does not belong to a department** or will be assigned to a department later.
+  * **The constraint** (value matches a tuple in another relation or is null): A value of Dno in any tuple t1 of the EMPLOYEE relation **must match** a value of the primary key of DEPARTMENT, Dnumber, in the same tuple t2 of the DEPARTMENT relation
+  * The **value of Dno can also be NULL** if the employee **does not belong to a department** or will be assigned to a department later.

 * Update Operations on Relations